What I Learned Building For AppStore

 4. Productivity is a function of discipline & hunger : Productivity is an important factor if you have to sustain in a fiercely competitive market as that of AppStore.
 GTD is probably the best and well known productivity procedure.
 There are tons of tools build around GTD.
 But tools and procedures are ineffective without discipline.

 Another aspect of productivity is you need to have a hunger, a sense of urgency.
 In this last year, lot of exciting things happened around me; and interesting articles, courses and books came out.
-I had to keep on saying no and pray solo-ISV's prayer to keep my focus on whatever I was building at that time.
+I had to keep on saying No, I'm Developing A Product and pray solo-ISV's prayer to keep my focus on whatever I was building at that time.

 5. Until you have audience of your own, ride on others' : When I started developing BlogEasy, I did a search and found that although there were few popular blog editors for Mac, only MarsEdit was in AppStore.
 I decided to make BlogEasy available in AppStore and that turned out to be a good decision.
 I have sold 100 copies in AppStore but only one in the non-AppStore.
 The primary reason, I believe, is that, I took BlogEasy to the already congregated audience of AppStore.
 Majority of this congregated audience are willing to buy new apps.
 Outside AppStore there is no single place which attracts such audience.
 Same goes for review sites and social media.
 Take your product to where audience is, and then build your own audience from that larger group.